pantherfoundation/oshiya/README.md

 ## License

-Panther Miner is licensed under the BUSL License.
+Panther Miner is licensed under the MIT License.
 For more details, please see the [LICENSE](/LICENSE) file.